 - Commercial or industrial machinery connected to mains water supply

-If Queensland legislation requires your property to be fitted with a backflow protection device, you are also required to use a licensed plumber with backflow prevention endorsement on their licence for mandatory testing – which must be conducted annually – or repairs.
+If Queensland legislation requires your property to be fitted with a backflow protection device, you are also required to use a licensed specialist plumber with backflow prevention endorsement on their licence for mandatory testing – which must be conducted annually – or repairs.